Jomajoka/GeckoChat/README.md

-# GeckoChat
+GeckoChat

-Real time messaging app with next.js using firebase for auth and database
+GeckoChat is a real-time messaging web app built with Next.js, Firebase, and Tailwind CSS.
+It has Google authentication, friend requests, and a live chat interface.